WayScience/CytoSnake/docs/tutorial.rst

    cytosnake help

-This will display a large output into your terminal exaplining all modes and its parameters.
+This will display a large output into your terminal explaining all modes and its parameters.
 If you are only interested in one, you can use the `help` under any mode: